 This training is ideal for:

-People who are interested or active in nonviolent direct action, who are working together locally.
+People who are interested or active in social change, nonviolence or nonviolent direct action, especially those actively working for change.
 Both new and established groups, and individuals.

 You’ll come away with: